ekbann/chromebook-basilisk2-sdl2/README.md

 Minimal Basilisk II installation using Debian netinst non-free firmware version on a Chromebook with X.org.

-This script will automatically download and compile all the necessary source code to have a fully functional Basilisk II emulator running with SDL2 and without X Windows for maximum performance.
-In order to have an extremely light Linux system the Raspberry Pi OS Lite was chosen as the base for this project.
+This script will automatically download and compile all the necessary source code to have a fully functional Basilisk II emulator running with SDL2 in X Windows.
+In order to have an extremely light Linux system the Debian 'netinst' version was chosen as the base for this project.
 As of this writing the following versions were used:

     Debian 10 "Buster" netinst non-free firmware version (firmware-10.9.0-amd64-netinst) SDL2 version 2.0.14